Are you searching for the best things to do in Koh Tao?!

 Full blog post: Freedom Beach Koh Tao

-Shark Bay Koh Tao, also known by the local name Thian Og Bay, is rated one of the best Koh Tao snorkeling spots on the island.
-Shark Bay Koh Tao aptly gets its name from the frequent blacktip reef sharks that enter the bay.
+Shark Bay aptly gets its name from the frequent blacktip reef sharks that enter the bay.

-Shark Bay Koh Tao is a 15-minute drive from Sairee Beach.
+Shark Bay is a 15-minute drive from the main beach.
 Shark Bay can be accessed through the Haad Tien Beach Resort.
-Park out the front of the resort and then follow the signs pointing the way to Shark Beach Koh Tao.
+Park out the front of the resort and then follow the signs pointing the way to the beach.

-Unfortunately, I didn’t encounter any blacktip reef sharks at Shark Bay Koh Tao but I was lucky to swim with a turtle that I spotted cruising around!
+Unfortunately, I didn’t encounter any black tip reef sharks at Shark Bay but I was lucky to swim with a turtle that I spotted cruising around.

 Full blog post: Shark Bay Koh Tao

-Love Koh Tao Viewpoint is located in the center of the island, just 15-minutes drive from Sairee Beach.
-Love Koh Tao Viewpoint has good road access and a carpark at the top of the hill.
+Love Ko Tao Viewpoint is located in the center of the island, just a 15-minute drive from Sairee Beach.
+It has good road access and a large car park at the top of the hill.

-Love Koh Tao viewpoint is a fantastic spot to watch the sunrise as it faces east over the Gulf Of Thailand.
-If you’re not a morning person, no worries, Love Koh Tao is also a great spot for lunch and a freshly squeezed fruit juice.
+Love Ko Tao viewpoint is a fantastic spot to watch the sunrise as it faces east over the Gulf of Thailand.
+If you’re not a morning person, no worries, it’s also a great spot for lunch and freshly squeezed fruit juice.

 Full blog post: Love Koh Tao Viewpoint